Toyota 2UZ-FE 4.7 V8: Specs, Reliability & High Mileage Guide - Battle Born

 While the 2UZ-FE is remarkably trouble-free, no engine is perfect.
 Most problems arise from neglect rather than design flaws.
 Here's what to watch for:

-• Timing Belt Failure: The rubber belt should be replaced every 90,000–100,000 miles.
+• Timing Belt Failure: The rubber belt should be replaced every 90,000 to 100,000 miles.
 If it snaps, it won't damage the engine (non-interference), but you'll be stranded.
-The water pump, tensioner, and idler pulleys should be replaced simultaneously—budget $800–$1,200 at an independent shop.
+The water pump, tensioner, and idler pulleys should be replaced simultaneously.
+Budget $800 to $1,200 at an independent shop.

 • Secondary Air Injection (SAI) System: Later VVT-i models may have SAI pump failures, triggering check engine lights.
 This is more of an emissions headache than a drivability problem.